opentable/slate/source/index.md

 date | Yes | The GMT start date and time of the reservation covers | Yes | The size of the party the booking is for expirationDate | No | GMT time at which the lock expires turnTime | No | The length of time the reservation will be made for.
-This vakue is given in minutes.
+This value is given in minutes.

 <aside class="success">